 Author: Jeremy Linden, Sr. Director of Product Management, Asimily

-If a particular type of device has very low utilization, it could indicate that the HDO has too many of those devices, and doesn’t need to acquire any more.
-Conversely, if a device type consistently has very high utilization and clinicians are facing a shortage of availability of that device type, that indicates that the HDO needs to buy more.
+If a particular type of device has very low utilization, it could indicate that the Healthcare Organization has too many of those devices and doesn’t need to acquire any more.
+Conversely, if a device type consistently has very high utilization and clinicians are facing a shortage of availability, that indicates that the organization needs to buy more.

-Further investigation can be performed by using Insight to look for the percentage of used devices in the same time period.
-While Insight tracks the average utilization of all devices across the entire day, the percentage of used devices looks for devices that have been used at all, even if just for a short time period.
-This number should generally be significantly higher than total utilization, since most devices should be used at least once in a day, even if they aren’t being used all the time.
+Further investigation can be performed by using Asimily to look for the percentage of used devices in the same time period.
+While the platform tracks the average utilization of all devices across the entire day, referencing the percentage of used devices shows devices that have been used at all, even if just for a short time period.
+This number should generally be significantly higher than total utilization.
+This is because most devices should be used at least once a day, even if they aren’t being used all the time.
 If there are a significant number of devices that are unused for days at a time, they could be lost, tucked away in utility or supply closets, or misallocated between different departments.

 Instead of spending additional money buying new devices, the healthcare organization may be able to simply reallocate them and meet the need with underutilized existing devices.
 This dynamic view across all departments and facilities allows the organization to employ demand-driven reallocation, enabling greater capital efficiency than was previously possible.

 With a real-time view of capacity and demand, you can make better use of the devices you already have and reduce capital expenditures.
 Combining utilization monitoring and data to schedule maintenance optimally reduces operational expenses and decreases patient care disruption.
 Try out Asimily today and discover a better way to manage your medical devices.